Dakota County Technical College

 Tuesday Campus Visit

-Prospective students and visitors are welcome to visit DCTC any Tuesday at 12:30 p.m. during our weekly campus visit.
-Admissions staff and faculty are on hand each week to answer questions, provide tours and assist you with the admissions process.
+Prospective students and visitors are welcome to visit the DCTC main campus in Rosemount, Minn., any Tuesday at 12:45 p.m. during our weekly campus visit.
+Admissions staff and faculty are available to answer questions, provide tours and assist you with the admissions process.
 For more information, click here.

 General Admissions Information